SenseMaking Summer School: Exploring the Metacrisis and a Second Renaissance, September 17th - 24th 2025

 Key Information:

-What: A week-long intensive, exploring Metacrisis and a Second Renaissance, drawing on Complex Systems, Integral Theory, Metamodernism and combining intellectual training with embodied practices.
+What: A week-long intensive, exploring new approaches to existential risk, collective action, and governance.
+It will draw on concepts like the Metacrisis and a Second Renaissance, as well as Complex Systems, Integral Theory, Effective Altruism, Metamodernism.
+Finally, the week will integrate intellectual training with embodied practices.

-Who: 10–20 participants, primarily early-career researchers, practitioners and changemakers, interested in Second Renaissance, Metamodernism, and Integral approaches.
+Who: 20 participants, primarily early-career researchers, practitioners and changemakers, interested in how we can powerfully address catastrophic risks and create a flourishing future.
+Second Renaissance, Metamodernism, and Integral approaches.

-Format: Morning seminars based on pre-readings, afternoon open-space sessions, optional project development and heart/body practices.
+Format: Morning seminars based on dialog and discussion of pre-readings, afternoon open-space sessions, optional project development and heart/body practices.

 Curriculum: Core sensemaking concepts (Metacrisis 101, Integral 101, Complex Systems, Wicked Problems, Collective Action Problems) plus advanced dialogues and special topics.